 1976 - The state of North Carolina Commission for Health Services created the Leland Sanitary District.

 1982 - The Leland Sanitary District agreed with engineers to construct a water distribution project for the area.

 1985 - A set of rules and regulations were adopted by the Leland Sanitary District’s Board of Commissioners.

 1985 - The first election for the Leland Sanitary District Board of Commissioners was held.

 1987 - The Leland Sanitary District began servicing their first approximately 350 customers.
-Over the past twenty years, the District has grown to have over 16,000 connections and over 40,000 people.
+Over the past thirty-six years, the District has grown to service more than 45,000 people.

 1988 - The property where the Leland Sanitary District’s Building sits today on Village and Woodland Avenue was purchased.